yinwang0/rubysonar/README.md

-### RubySonar - a type inferencer and indexer for Ruby
+### RubySonar - an advanced semantic indexer for Ruby

-RubySonar is a type inferencer and indexer for Ruby, which does sophisticated interprocedural analysis to infer types.
+RubySonar is a semantic indexer for Ruby, which does interprocedural analysis to infer types.
 It is one of the underlying technologies that powers the code search site <a href="https://sourcegraph.com/github.com/rails/rails">Sourcegraph</a>.